Enter your postcode to compare companies Compare international removal companies

 If this is not the case, you will need the right documentation to prove your tax residence status or will need to have invested more than 1,000,000 NZD in the country for two years.

-Alternatively, you will have at least 24% in shares in a business based in New Zealand that is of benefit to the country, or you may get the visa if you own a family home in the country and have been in paid employment for a minimum of nine months during the 24-month period.
+Alternatively, you will have at least 24% in shares in a business based in New Zealand that is of benefit to the country.
+You may also get the visa if you own a family home in the country and have been in paid employment for a minimum of 9 months during the 24-month period.

 Your chances of getting a New Zealand residence permit may be bigger than you expect.

-There are many different types of New Zealand visa UK available giving you the chance to live, work and study in the country.
+There are many different types of New Zealand visas available in the UK, giving you the chance to live, work and study in the country.
+It should be noted that the UK leaving the EU has not impacted the visa arrangements for those moving to New Zealand.

 You will need to meet requirements relating to character, health and English-speaking ability and prove that you are a skilled migrant.
 If you do have any questions about getting a visa in New Zealand, the country’s immigration department can assist you.

 If you remain in your job for at least a year, you can boost your points tally which could help you gain residence as a skilled migrant later.
-Once the three year-period runs out, you may still be able to access future permits if you remain in employment.
+Once the 3-year period runs out, you may still be able to access future permits if you remain in employment.

-Let's go through some details about opening a New Zealand bank account, organising utilities, and dealing with your bills back home.
+Let's go through some details about opening a New Zealand bank account, organising utilities and dealing with your bills in the UK.

 The documentation you need to open your account will vary depending on the bank in question, but you will normally need a passport or driving licence as well as proof of address.